About Us

 A Vermont artist, Wm.
 B. Hoyt, lived here.
 (Today he commands six figures for his paintings, some of which fell out of the barn that was razed a few years ago.
 Those paintings now hang in The Fan House.

-But today The Fan House is also about what it has become 160 years later:
+But today The Fan House is also about what it has become nearly two centuries later:

 -